MFarkha/my-face-recognition-api/README.md

 5. There is a AWS lambda function at the directory ./deployment-AWS_CDK_Lambda to be deployed as well.
 Use instructions from its README.md file. `REACT_APP_LAMBDA_UL` variable should be set on a frontend part of the application (see above the github link of it) once you deployed the lambda function (there will be output value of Cloudformation stack).

+## Contributors
+The entire idea of the app is from [Zero to Mastery course](https://academy.zerotomastery.io/courses/enrolled/697434)